 You may not have to end every relationship, but knowing when to say when is paramount.
 Additionally, with each interview, communication has proven to be key when overcoming a situation with sexual incompatibility.
 It's important to communicate what you're feeling (or not feeling) with your partner and determine if sexual incompatibility is something you both are willing to work through.

-If so, here are a few things to consider:
+If sexual incompatibility is something you want to work on with your partner, here are a few things to consider:

 You'll need to understand that finding a solution won't be easy and it will take some time.
 You have to have patience and move at a pace that both of you are comfortable with.